SpeciesFileGroup/taxonpages/README.md

 TaxonPages is a tool to serve taxon pages for TaxonWorks projects.

 ## Status Warning
-TaxonPages software is in active development and changes are expected that will cause the early first-adopters' instances to require rebuilding by refreshing one's forked branch.
+TaxonPages software is in active development and changes are expected that will cause the early first-adopters' instances to require rebuilding by refreshing one's forked branch using `git pull`.
 A first _stable version_ is expected by Spring 2023.

 ## Usage